RMoore35/RMoore35.github.io/README.md

 # RMoore35.github.io

-Treasure hunter game as part of a coding seminar weekend.
+Treasure hunter game built with a partner as part of a mini coding bootcamp.